zammad/zammad-org/src/sr/tutorials/migrate-host.md

 received an attachment dump!
 :::

-## Step 1: Note Down Your Environmental Adjustments
+## Step 1: Note down your environmental adjustments

 If you have set any environment variables or similar, make sure to backup them.

-## Step 2: Install Zammad on the Destination Host
+## Step 2: Install Zammad on the destination host

 For the easiest restoration path possible, please install the same version like your origin instance.
 You could also consider updating the old instance before migrating.
 The following guide assumes that you have the same version of Zammad on your old and new host.

-## Step 3: Activate Maintenance Mode
+## Step 3: Activate maintenance mode

 This ends all agent and customer sessions.
 Activate it in Zammad's admin interface under _System > Maintenance_.

-## Step 4: Disable Your Communication Channels
+## Step 4: Disable your communication channels

 The restore script starts Zammad automatically, this may help to avoid data loss and inconsistencies.

-## Корак 5: Зауставите и искључите Zammad
+## Step 5: Stop and disable Zammad

 Make sure that no data will be changed _before_ backing up.